britive/python-cli/README.md

 ## Installation

 `pybritive` will be installed via Python `pip`.
-The package is not available in PyPi at this time so it will be installed via the published tar balls in the Github repo.
+The package is not available in PyPi at this time, so it will be installed via the published tar balls in the GitHub repo.

 ~~~bash
 pip install https://github.com/britive/python-cli/releases/download/v1.0.0/pybritive-1.0.0.tar.gz
 ~~~

-The end user is free to install the CLI into a virtual environment or in the global scope so it is available everywhere.
+The end user is free to install the CLI into a virtual environment or in the global scope, so it is available everywhere.

 ## Tenant Configuration